 - Start with a small offer on one messaging channel to one target audience will maximize ROI.
 This allows your marketing team to learn quickly from these interactions and improve their response.
 Social Media Today shares that Sephora followed this advice with a targeted messaging campaign focused on one thing—to engage teenage girls for prom.
 The brand shared targeted tutorials and product guides relevant to the experience, engaging its audience before and after prom.

 - Be sure your CPG marketing team defines the goals of its conversational marketing effort.
 Is the effort to boost brand awareness or to drive sales?
 What are the workflows for when marketing will interact with consumers and when the lead should bump to the sales team?
 Like most customer interactions with your brand, there is a journey that leads to conversion.
 How does your conversational marketing effort fit within this journey?
 Where is this customer in the sales cycle, and how will your effort move them through the funnel?

-Messaging platforms have caught on to the art of conversational marketing and are constantly rolling out new tools to help organizations achieve these interactions.
+Messaging platforms have caught on to the art of conversational marketing and are constantly rolling out new tools to help organizations achieve these interactions and there are plenty of digital marketing agencies that can help.
 From built-in chatbots to payment options, WeChat, Facebook, and other social messaging platforms are working to help CPG marketing teams reach their goals.

 Hangar12 is at the forefront of CPG marketing strategy and more.
 Subscribe to our blog to stay up-to-date with our latest insights.